Ankononenko/pypwtools/README.md

 - setTags
 - unregisterDevice

+*Device-type API token is required to execute the requests above.*

 Example:
-*Device-type API token is required to execute the requests below.*
 ```commandline
 ./process-segment -a registerDevice --app 00000-00000 export_segment_9A962-8ECD8_1666781735.csv
 ```